 Ingredient Notes and Substitutions

-- Chicken Breasts – To help the meal cook more quickly, you’ll be cutting each breast in half horizontally.
+- Chicken breasts: To help the meal cook more quickly, you’ll be cutting each breast in half horizontally.
 This creates what are essentially cutlets.
 Feel free to use those if you’d like.
 Want to learn how to properly cut chicken breast?
 Check our post!

-- Lemon Pepper Seasoning – A pre-mixed blend of dried lemon zest, salt, and pepper.
+- Lemon pepper seasoning: A pre-mixed blend of dried lemon zest, salt, and pepper.
 This is another seasoning you can make from scratch with some fresh lemons — and we do have fresh lemon juice in this recipe, so you’ll already have them on hand!
 More lemons on hand?
 Try making our homemade lemon curd recipe for dessert.

 Recipe Variations

+Looking for other healthy baked chicken dinner ideas?
 Some of our most popular recipes are also the healthiest!
 Family favorites include oven baked marinated chicken tenders and our chicken piccata recipe from Cheesecake Factory.

 - Use a meat mallet or rolling pin to flatten the breasts.